AkashKumar-47/Super-Store-Analysis/README.md

 - **Total Orders:** Count of orders placed.
 - **Profit:** Net profit after accounting for returns and expenses.
 - **Average Shipping Days:** Efficiency in the shipping process.

+## Process of the Project
+The project followed these steps:

+1. **Data Collection & Preprocessing:**
+   - Imported the SuperStore Sales dataset into Power BI.
+   - Cleaned data to handle missing values, data type conversions, and outliers.